Holiday Priority: Responding to shifts in consumer behavior

 According to an Accenture survey of 1,500 consumers, the average American expects to spend $658 on holiday shopping this year – up from $632 last year, with nine in 10 expecting to spend as much or more as they did in 2017.
 And yet, while consumers are becoming more optimistic, their behaviors are changing.
 Retailers that do not respond will lose ground.

-Given our current transparent environment, it is no wonder that consumers are becoming more aware of retailer’s tactics as it relates to inclusion and diversity.
+The inclusive consumer Given our current transparent environment, it is no wonder that consumers are becoming more aware of retailer’s tactics as it relates to inclusion and diversity.
 Millennial shoppers, in particular, expect retailers to think more carefully about issues related to age, gender, ethnicity and disability.
 More than half the millennial shoppers in Accenture’s 12th annual Holiday Shopping Survey say they’re more likely to shop with retailers and brands that show awareness of such issues.

 What does this mean for retailers?
 First of all, they may want to rethink their marketing messaging, focusing on more inclusive advertising.
 Shoppers no longer want ads that assume it’s always moms who do the shopping – and they also expect representation of people from different ethnic backgrounds, the LGBT community and those with impaired ability.

-Nor should retailers overlook the product mix or the in-store experience.
+Experience is key Nor should retailers overlook the product mix or the in-store experience.
 Many consumers could be turned off by imagery that assumes they relate to just one body size or type.
 And they will expect to see staff in store that reflect their own communities.

 Another important area of focus for retailers will be the rising demand for “experiences” rather than physical goods –vacations, visits to the theater, travel or dining out, for example.
 In Accenture’s research, 49% of shoppers said they will buy experience-gifts this year, up five percentage points on 2017, while the number planning to buy physical products fell back 11 points to 73%.